-District attorney: New developments in slain jogger case
+DNA leads to arrest in murder of jogger in Massachusetts

 PRINCETON, Mass.
-(AP) — Officials are holding a news conference to discuss new developments in the case of a New York City woman killed while out running near her mother’s Massachusetts home last summer.
+(AP) — DNA evidence is being credited with finding the man authorities say killed a New York City woman who was out running near her mother’s Massachusetts home last summer.

-The Worcester (WUS’-tur) County District Attorney’s office announced they will speak with media at 2 p.m.
-Saturday.
+Worcester (WUS’-tur) County District Attorney Joseph Early Jr. proclaimed, “We got him” at a news conference Saturday in Princeton, a small town in central Massachusetts.

 Vanessa Marcotte’s (MAR-cot) body was found Aug.
-7 in some woods in Princeton.
+7 in some woods about a half-mile from her mother’s home.

-Messages left seeking comment from the office were not immediately returned.
-The announcement comes nearly two months after the district attorney said a DNA profile of a suspect had been developed.

 The 27-year-old Marcotte grew up in nearby Leominster (LEH’-mihn-stur).
 She worked as an account manager for Google in New York.